Project Manager vs Product Manager – What’s the difference?

 From the time point of view, a product is something that has a much longer lifespan than a project.
 A project can be seen as a release of a certain version of a product (a software application, a car make, a sight seeing tour).
 The product then gets improved over time and such improvements can be lead as another projects.
 Like adding features to a software, releasing a face-lifted version of a car, adding some more demanded sights to the tour.
 Over the life of the product, it is improved via many projects.

 An important part of the Project Manager’s role are so called triages.
 Because in the project management, things do not go always well and as planned and or expected.
 There are regular triage meetings that deal with the unexpected.
 Their origin is in software development where these meetings review existing bugs or defects.
-Those meetings have been widely adopted even outside of software development and are used to update plans, priorities, expectations or anything that was set.
+Those meetings have been widely adopted even outside of software development.
+They are used to update plans, priorities, expectations or anything that was set.
 The most important thing is that all stakeholders are involved in the communication and play an equal role.

 For each of the unexpected situations, there are typically the following steps: